South Asian Association for Regional Cooperation: Regional Centres

 The SAARC Secretariat is supported by following Regional Centres established in the Member States to promote regional co-operation.
 These Centres are managed by Governing Boards comprising representatives from all the Member States, SAARC Secretary-General and the Ministry of Foreign/External Affairs of the Host Government.
 The Director of the Centre acts as Member Secretary to the Governing Board which reports to the Programming Committee.
-After 31 December 2015, there 6 regional centers were stopped by unanimous decision.
+After 31 December 2015, there 6 regional centres were stopped by unanimous decision.
 These are SMRC, SFC, SDC, SCZMC, SIC, SHRDC.